-David Frost takes a sober look at the facts
+A sober look at the facts by David Frost

-But what are the guidelines on alcohol, guns and the law?
 The definition of alcohol abuse is “habitual excessive use of alcohol”.
-However, there isn’t much practical guidance around on what that means.
+But what does that actually mean?
 You could be rightly be considered an alcohol abuser if you go out most days a week and get drunk.

 Official Government guidelines

 The Licensing Act 1872 makes it an offence to be drunk in charge of a loaded gun.
 The Firearms Act 1968 makes it an offence to transfer a firearm or ammunition to anyone believed to be drunk.
-This can be relevant on a shoot day where bibulous lunches are not unheard of.
-What does a loader do if he thinks his Gun has overindulged?
+So what does a loader do if he thinks his Gun has overindulged?
 The loader could potentially be charged under the Firearms Act but be stone cold sober himself.

-A difficulty is created because drunkenness is not clearly defined.
-It is largely a matter of perception and case law is of limited help.
+Drunkeness is not clearly defined, it is really a matter of perception and case law is of limited help.
 Essentially, if your faculties are impaired you may be deemed to be drunk.
 If your eyes are glazed, your speech slurred and you are unsteady on your feet, you are certainly in no fit state to be shooting.
-Not only that but you will be at risk if you drive home at the end of the day.
+You are in no fit state to drive home either.

 Can I lose my firearms licence because I drink over the recommended weekly limit?

 Q: I have applied for the renewal of my licences and have been told by my firearms enquiry officer (FEO) that because I drink more than the Government weekly limit, he will refuse to renew the licences because I am intemperate.
 I go to the local pub three days a week and I either walk home or my wife gives me a lift.
 I have never been in trouble with the police.
 Can I lose my firearms licence because of this?